Search Knowledge Base by Keyword

 2. Visible – Whether the column is visible by default.
 Use column visibility to view the column on the report.

-3. Hyperlink – Display a hyperlink to the asset (Name, Lookup, Lookup Alias, Link and Linked Name fields only)
+3. Hyperlink – Display a hyperlink to the data record (Name, Lookup, Lookup Alias, Link, and Linked Name fields only)

 5. Custom Status (RAG Status) – Display RAG status for each value